Inside Prince Harry's Relationship With William's Children

 Harry doesn't mind being behind his niece and nephews in the line of succession

-Well before Prince Harry and Meghan Markle left the royal life behind, Harry spoke to journalist Angela Levin about his role in the family and his position as an uncle, telling her that he genuinely believed "no one in the royal family wants to be King or Queen" (via the Daily Mail).
-Noting that he used this mentality as a way of escaping the royal rules and protocols, Harry also shared his experience of childhood within the firm: "I spent many years kicking my heels and I didn't want to grow up," he said (via the Daily Mail).
+Well before Prince Harry and Meghan Markle left the royal life behind, Harry spoke to journalist Angela Levin in June 2017 about his role in the family and his position as an uncle, telling her that he genuinely believed "no one in the royal family wants to be King or Queen" (via the Daily Mail).
+Noting that he used this mentality as a way of escaping the royal rules and protocols, Harry also shared his experience of childhood within the firm.
+"I spent many years kicking my heels and I didn't want to grow up," he said (via the Daily Mail).

-"The reason I am now fifth is because of my nephew and niece and I could never wish them away," Harry said (via the Daily Mail).
+"The reason I am now fifth is because of my nephew and niece and I could never wish them away," Harry told Levin.
 "They are the most amazing things ever."
 Clearly, there are no bad feelings about Harry and the inevitability that he will never sit on the British throne.

 Harry was out of the country when Charlotte was born

 Though Prince Harry gushed about becoming a first-time uncle when Prince George was born, there was less excitement from him when Princess Charlotte was welcomed into the family, partially because he was overseas serving in the military at the time.
-Writing in his memoir, "Spare," Harry reflected on Charlotte's birth, writing: "I went to Australia for a round of military exercises and while there I got word: Willy and Kate had welcomed their second child.
+Writing in his memoir, "Spare," Harry reflected on Charlotte's birth, writing, "I went to Australia for a round of military exercises and while there I got word: Willy and Kate had welcomed their second child.
 Charlotte.
 I was an uncle again, and very happy about it," (via Hello!).

 But Harry's life in the military was poignant — he initially enlisted to serve a three-year tour but ended up serving a decade.
 He revealed that though the military gave him the opportunity to escape royal life, he was sad to miss the birth of his niece.
 "I felt very resentful," Harry reflected (via the Daily Mail).
 "Being in the Army was the best escape I've ever had.
 I felt as though I was really achieving something."
 Though he missed out on Charlotte's birth, Harry and the little princess have shared touching moments over the years, but Harry noted that this time in his life was categorized by one overarching theme: "I wasn't a Prince, I was just Harry."